HAS-Tools-Fall2021/Course-Materials/Assignments/Week12_Section2.4_TeamForecasts.md

 1. The name of your team and the name of your team members
 2. The one and two week forecast streamflow values
 3. A brief summary of your collaboration.
 What did each team member bring to the table, who did what and how did you decide how to combine things?
 4. A summary of your forecast.
 This should be written as a narrative summary without any blocks of code.
-It should summarize the inputs and approach used and must include at least 1 map and one graph.
+It should summarize the inputs and approach used and must include at least 1 map and 1 graph.
 Only include graphs that you talk about in your narrative.